If you think you don’t have what it takes to achieve your weekly sales goals…

 Weekly sales goals help you to pivot and tweak your strategy while you are building up momentum.

 Assessing this on a monthly or yearly basis is too risky.

 Interestingly, in conversations with new members of Team Sofa, whenever I used an expression like “you can achieve anything that you set your mind to” and they have responded with nonsensical comments such as:

 “Well Jonny, I would love to be a professional football player but I wouldn’t have the necessary skill-level no mater how much I practice and train.”

 When someone gives you this type of response, you can tell that they have already given up.

 It’s blatantly obvious that there are dreams, goals and fantasies that we as human beings will never be able to realise because of physical, financial and intellectual limitations.

 But here’s the real issue…

-Many people put limitations on their ability to achieve based on a false, non-existent ceiling that doesn’t exist.
+Many people put limitations on their ability to achieve based on a false, non-existent ceiling that often doesn’t exist.